kennbr34/passmanager/README.md

 # SCRIPTS AND EXAMPLES

 A script to demonstrate and test the progarm is available at 'scripts/demofunctions.sh'.
-It will create an fake database file, encrypting it with the password 'password' and save it to 'scripts/examplepasswords1.dat'  It can be ran after 'make'
+It will create a fake database file, encrypting it with the password 'password' and save it to 'scripts/examplepasswords1.dat'  It can be ran after 'make'